I feared the dead time of winter would prove tedious in the citie. I was not mistaken.

 He’d learnt that the Spain committy had wrought against him.
 Their chief had called for any wandering cat that brought newes of Ireland to be sent to her and none other.

 “She’ll gain nowt by that,” sayt I. “In winter no cat travels far.
-And if the newes comes from sea cats, who would swear the truth of it?”
+And if the newes comes from sea cats, there’ll be no truth in it.”

 “Even so, I must do better,” sayt Linkin.
 “I shall keep close to the master and our mistress and heed their talk.
 You must seek informations from the books in this house.”